OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_mdao.rst

 .. note::

-    We're using finite-difference here for simplicity,
-    but for larger models finite differencing results in a high computational cost and can have limited accuracy.
+    We're using finite difference here for simplicity, but for larger models finite differencing results in a high computational cost and can have limited accuracy.
     Its much better to use analytic derivatives with your models.
     You can learn more about that in the advanced tutorials.